Adam Duvall Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.00).
+- The Athletics have a 6.02 team ERA that ranks last among all league pitching staffs.

-- Medina makes the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.37 ERA and 49 strikeouts in 53 2/3 innings pitched.
+- Blackburn makes the start for the Athletics, his eighth of the season.
+He is 1-1 with a 4.50 ERA and 40 strikeouts in 36 2/3 innings pitched.

-- The right-hander's most recent time out was on Saturday against the Chicago White Sox, when he tossed five innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared on Sunday against the Chicago White Sox, when he tossed five innings, allowing five earned runs while giving up six hits.

-- In 11 games this season, the 24-year-old has a 6.37 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.
+- In seven games this season, the 29-year-old has an ERA of 4.50, with 10 strikeouts per nine innings.
+Opponents are batting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.